Nomura's event risk radar aims to identify the key risk events we are watching beyond the typical data and central bank policy cycle

 These are the top five market moving events that should be on your radar:

-Italian election risk: We still believe the election on 4 March will result in a hung parliament and a coalition among the majority parties, even though we believe the new “Rosatellum Bis” electoral law reduces the likelihood of a euro-sceptic anti-establishment majority.
+- Italian election risk: The election on 4 March resulted in a hung parliament (Italy-Post -election scenarios), suggesting either new elections or a coalition among the parties, with the latter the most likely option.
 The focus in coming weeks will be on any post-election coalitions that could be formed to create a majority government, which could lead to compromises on political agendas and delays in implementing necessary structural reforms.
 Nevertheless, we believe the risk of a referendum on EU membership is quite low.

 For a full list of events we’re watching out for, please read Nomura’s Event Risk Radar.